 Plan of Study

 Students seeking a Master of Public Health in Epidemiology are required to file a formal Official Program of Study (list all the classes that will be taken to fulfill degree requirements) after completing at least 12 units of study, and before completing the last 9 units.
-The Official Program of Study must be approved by the graduate adviser.
+The Official Program of Study must be approved by the graduate advisor.

 To fulfill the additional elective requirement students are strongly encouraged to take PH 797 (Research).
 It allows them to earn units for the effort they put into researching their thesis or manuscript.
 Their committee chair will very likely require them to enroll in PH 797.